Mentorship: Techniques

-Types
+Types of mentoring

 Formal mentoring

 Formal mentoring relationships are set up by an administrative unit or office in a company or organization, which solicits and recruits qualified individuals who are willing to mentor, provides training to the mentors, and helps to match the mentors with a person in need of mentoring.
 While formal mentoring systems contain numerous structural and guidance elements, they usually allow the mentor and mentee to have an active role in choosing who they want to work with.
 Formal mentoring programs that simply assign mentors to mentees without allowing input from these individuals have not performed well.
 Even though a mentor and a mentee may seem perfectly matched "on paper", in practice, they may have different working or learning styles.
 As such, giving the mentor and the mentee the opportunity to help select who they want to work with is a widely used approach.
 For example, youth mentoring programs assign at-risk children or youth who lack role models and sponsors to mentors who act as role models and sponsors.

 In business, formal mentoring is one of many talent management strategies that are used to groom key employees, newly hired graduates, high-potential employees, and future leaders.
 Matching mentors and mentees is often done by a mentoring coordinator with the help of a computerized database registry, which usually suggests matches based on the type of experience and qualifications being sought.

 There are formal mentoring programs that are values-oriented, while social mentoring and other types focus specifically on career development.
 Some mentorship programs provide both social and vocational support.
 In well-designed formal mentoring programs, there are program goals, schedules, training (for both mentors and protégés), and evaluation.